-- 1. Select Tools, and then GeneMapper Manager.

-- Select the 'Size Standard' tab.

-- Select New.
+- 1. Select Tools, and then GeneMapper Manager. - 2.
+Select the 'Size Standard' tab. - 3.
+Select New. - 4.
+Select Basic or Advanced (Figure 20).
+The type of analysis method selected must match the type of analysis method created earlier.
+Select OK.